-Fundamental differences in species' functional ecology have important implications for the distribution of whole ecosystems and their functioning.
-Species' traits such as dispersal, feeding mode and growth rate govern the ways in which organisms use environmental resources such as space, light, and nutrients and interact with other organisms.
-Therefore natural or human-induced changes to the compositional structure of communities (their "assembly") can potentially affect biophysical and geochemical processes such as nutrient cycling, metabolism and respiration, depending on the spatial scale at which these traits are important in an ecosystem (De Bello et al., 2010).

-Ultimately, variability in species and trait distribution affects the delivery of ecosystem goods and services (Lavorel et al., 2011) and the distribution of whole ecosystems (Reu et al., 2011), making the preservation of species traits and ecosystem multifunctionality paramount to mitigate global declines in biodiversity (Cadotte et al., 2011; Mouillot 5 et al., 2011).
+Fundamental differences in species' ecology have important implications for ecosystems and their functioning.
+Traits such as dispersal, feeding mode and growth rate govern the ways in which organisms interact and use resources.
+Habitat modification can therefore invoke shifts in both the species and trait composition of communities (their "assembly"), with subsequent effects on processes such as nutrient cycling, metabolism and respiration depending on the spatial scale at which these traits are important in an ecosystem (De Bello et al., 2010).
+Ultimately, variability in species and trait distribution affects the delivery of ecosystem goods and services (Lavorel et al., 2011) and the distribution of whole ecosystems (Reu et al., 2011).
+This makes the preservation of species traits and ecosystem multifunctionality paramount to mitigate global declines in biodiversity (Cadotte et al., 2011; Mouillot et al., 2011).